pyta-uoft/website/index.md

 ### Singleton comparison (C0121) {#C0121}

-This is an error that occurs when an expression is compared to singleton values like True, False or None.
+This error occurs when an expression is compared to singleton values like `True`, `False` or `None`.

 ~~~~ {include="C0121_singleton_comparison"}
 ~~~~